Choosing a financial advisor

 For example, you may pay:

-- an hourly fee to an advisor helping you create a financial plan
+- an hourly fee if they help you create a financial plan

-- a commission or a trading fee to an advisor buying a stock for you
+- a commission or a trading fee if they buy a stock on your behalf

-- a percentage to an advisor based on the value of the assets they manage for you, also known as the management expense ratio
+- a percentage based on the value of the assets they manage for you, also called management expense ratio

-If you plan on working with an advisor, it's important to know:
+If you plan on working with a financial advisor, it's important to know:

 - the cost of the services

-While most advisors aim to give good advice, some may be influenced by outside factors.
-For example, advisors paid by commission have an incentive to encourage you to invest where they will earn the highest commission.
+While most financial advisors aim to give good advice, some may be influenced by outside factors.
+For example, financial advisors paid by commission have an incentive to encourage you to invest where they’ll earn more.
 Those on salary may have an incentive to promote the products and services their employers offer.

 Where to find a financial advisor